Stephanie Kay Nutrition

 1. Combine your spices in a small jar or bowl,

-2. Coat the shrimp with the spice mixture,
+2. Add the shrimp to a bowl and sprinkle with the spices,

-3. Heat a cast-iron skillet to medium-high heat,
+4. Heat a skillet to medium-high heat and add the shrimp,

-5. Cook for 2-3 minutes per side until dark and crispy,
+5. Cook for 2-3 minutes per side until darkened and crispy,

 6. That’s it!

 Not only is blackened shrimp easy to make but it’s incredibly versatile.
-Once cooked, the shrimp can be eaten on their own, layered into tacos, stirred into pasta or topped onto your favourite salad for a quick and easy meal.
+The cooked shrimp can be eaten on its own, with a dip, layered into tacos, wrapped in burritos, served in lettuce wraps, made into rice bowls, topped onto pasta, or topped onto your favorite salad for a quick, easy, and absolutely delicious meal.

 • Weeknight Shrimp Paella